Destiny Church (New Zealand): Opposition to drag queen storytime readings

 In late April 2024, Rainbow Storytime NZ's founder Sunita Torrance cancelled a future nationwide tour to focus on a defamation case against Destiny Church.
 By contrast, Tamaki welcomed the cancellation of the drag queen storytime tour as a victory on social media.
 In late June 2024, Torrance and fellow drag performer Daniel Lockett filed a lawsuit against the leadership of Destiny Church for allegedly inducing breach of contract, conspiracy to injure, unlawful means conspiracy, and defamation in relation to the disruption of their drag story events.
 In response, Destiny Church said it would continue to advocate for children's well-being and accused the New Zealand Herald of promoting crowdfunding for the drag performers' legal case.

 On 15 February 2025, members of Destiny Church's Man Up and Legacy groups disrupted a drag performer's show at Te Atatū's library, which was attended by 30 adults and young children.
 Radio New Zealand reported that parents and children were intimidated by the Destiny members' protest actions.
 The church members' actions were condemned by Prime Minister Luxon, Mayor of Auckland Wayne Brown, Acting Waitematā District Commander Inspector Simon Walker, Labour leader Chris Hipkins and Te Atatū MP Phil Twyford.
 On 17 February, the Police launched an investigation into assault complaints related to the Te Atatū library protest.
 Twyford also called for the Charities Services to strip Destiny Church of its charitable status.
 On 21 February, a Niu FM radio host was dismissed by his employers due to his involvement in the Te Atatū Library protest.

 Destiny Church counter-demonstrators also attended Pride events in Christchurch on 1 March and Wellington on 8 March 2025.
 On 12 March, Police arrested and charged four individuals with several assault charges in relation to the Te Atatū library protest.
 On 18 March, seven individuals linked with Destiny Church appeared at the Waitakere District Court on assault charges related to the Te Atatu Pride Festival protest.
-Defence lawyer Bridget Lawler applied for interim name suppression for the defendants, claiming they had faced threats to their safety.
-Community magistrate Fenella Thomas declined interim name suppression for six of the defendants, stating that the defendants had "willingly expose themselves to public scrutiny by participating in a protest of this public nature."
-Lawler appealed Thomas' decision.